blefo/FSRLearning/README.md

 Returns a bar plot.

-- Get an overview of the action of the stop conditions :
+- Get an overview of the action of the stop conditions:

 ```python
 fsrl_obj.get_depth_of_visited_states()